WU-BIMAC/W-IDM_OmeroImporter/README.md

 This repository contains software to read a folder containing images, read associated metadata csv files and automatically imports the images in an OMERO repository and write those metadata in OMERO key-value pair.
 Additionally it is possible to use it to copy the images in a backup location OR a Backblaze backup location.

+## Installation
+TODO

+## Launch

+## Configuration

-The current folder structure required is as follows:
+The application requires a specific folder structure in the directory that is going to be selected The current folder structure required is as follows:
 0. Folder to read
 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Project container folder
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2a.
 Project csv file